International Pet and Animal Transportation Association

 Luz Maria is always willing to learn from other partners and strengthen expertise and competence to provide reliability to clients while providing the most comfort to animals.
 She believes there are many goals to be reached and will work with the support of all regional and international members who are willing to reach them through cooperation.

 IPATA Directors at Large

-Right before graduation of college, I was looking for a job related to animals but our country was not as developed for the pet industry at the time, and I had very limited choices.
-I was hired by one of the big pet food companies but it was not the job what I dreamed of.
+Right before graduation of college, she was looking for a job related to animals but her country was not as developed for the pet industry and the choices were limited.
+She was hired by a large pet food company but it was not the job of her dreams.

 She kept job searching for companies that deal with pets, but it was not easy.
 She was hopeless, and eventually, gave up trying to find a pet company wiht which she truly wanted to work.
 Then one day she went for an interview, thinking that this was going to be her last before my graduation.
 The company was a freight forwarding company and when they opened the door, she saw a little poodle!
 She asked one of the employees if the dog belonged to the company and was told, “We even ship pets overseas.”
 She thought, “YAY!
 God bless me!
 This must be the job I dreamed of!”